Brand Identity 101: Finding your sweet spot in the digital space

 When somebody comments that the other person has a personality, you do not immediately think about their looks.
 What comes to mind is a likeable person, or in this context, a relatable brand.
 And that is essentially what you are going for.

-Get in touch with us at firstname.lastname@example.org for an insight on how to better shape your brand’s reputation.
+Get in touch with us at firstname.lastname@example.org for insights on how to better shape your brand’s reputation.
 Here at beknown, we can help to find your place and voice in this complex digital world.